ec500-software-engineering/case-study-YanzuWuu/readme.md

  Making a demonstration application of the system, your own application showing how the software is used
  -------

-Using Scikit-learn to do some data preprocessing （standardization）and seperate data, then do the logistic regression and create a classification report of prediction.
+I used Scikit-learn to do some data preprocessing （standardization）and seperate data, then do the logistic regression and create a classification report of prediction.

 The code is updated on the github.